Jazz Chisholm Player Props: Marlins vs. Cubs

 Jazz Chisholm At The Plate

-- Chisholm is hitting .221 with a double, a triple, five home runs and seven walks.
+- Chisholm is batting .232 with a double, a triple, five home runs and seven walks.

+- Chisholm enters this game on a four-game hitting streak.
+During his last outings, he's hitting .300 with two homers.

-- In 68.0% of his 25 games this season, Chisholm has picked up at least one hit.
-He's also had four multi-hit games.
+- In 69.2% of his 26 games this season, Chisholm has picked up at least one hit.
+He's also had five multi-hit games.

-- Chisholm has driven in a run in nine games this year (36.0%), including one multiple-RBI game.
+- In nine games this season, Chisholm has picked up an RBI, with more than one RBI once.

-- He has scored at least once nine times this season (36.0%), including one multi-run game.
+- He has scored at least one run nine times this year (34.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.